Benedictteo05/OSA_notes/UX Design/UPlay.md

 - No - Don't want to waste to must effort

 **Contextual inquiry**
+Colors and buttons are out of place
 Dont expect dine and wine under uplay
-Not enough
+Not enough results
-results in search
+results in search doesnt correspond to actual results when search in pressed Sign up
+Frustrated at sign up.